 If you are a first-time outsourcer or just reviewing your customer experience strategy, this blog will give you the answers to three key questions which in turn will help you define your requirements.

 Note: Defining a successful customer experience strategy should involve all departments of your company, as different stakeholders may answer the same questions with different approaches.

 Who are your customers?

 The definition of your customers will impact the type of customer service/channel that you offer them.
 Not everyone communicates the same.
 Our experience shows that elderly people still prefer the phone while younger generations (for example millennials) will rather prefer to ‘text in’ using social media, live chat or e-mail.
 Defining your customers and their chosen channel will help you to decide the best strategy to provide outstanding customer support.

 Tip: Go beyond defining demographics and segment your customers including their behaviours and hobbies.
 You should aim to create real relations, do not only focus on the numbers but also in their relation (and correlation).

 Two key elements related to “time”:

-Different type of interactions may be required depending on where about is the customer in relation to their purchase.
+Different types of interactions may be required depending on where is the customer in relation to their purchase.
 Customers may inquire about your services and products before, during and after a purchase.
-In the last decade, we have noticed a decrease of calls related to products/services information request.
-Customers are becoming savvier in the use of the Internet, and the access through smartphones makes it easier to compare different options and check other customer reviews.
+In the last decade, we have noticed a decrease in calls related to products/service information requests.
+Customers are becoming savvier in the use of the Internet, and access through smartphones makes it easier to compare different options and check other customer reviews.
 This trend has had less impact on high-end goods or health-related companies.